notingcode/openpose_docker/README.md

 ## Docker run container with shell attached (Linux and WSL)

 ```[bash]
-sudo docker run -it --gpus all splat:base
+sudo docker run -it --gpus all openpose:base
 ```

 - May need to look at OpenPose documentation to run instructions without GUI.